UFDuttonLab/UFDuttonLab.github.io/lab.md

 ![lab3](img/lab3.png)

+A short list of available equipment:
-Absolutely Q dPCR
+- Absolutely Q dPCR

-3 Opentrons OT-2 robots
+- 3 Opentrons OT-2 robots

-2 Opentrons Flex robots
+- 2 Opentrons Flex robots (one with a 96 head pipette)
+- 4 Nanopore Minion (different variants)

-Tapestation
+- Tapestation

-Bioanalyzer
+- Bioanalyzer

-Centrifuges
+- Centrifuges

-Quantstudio 3 qPCR
+- Quantstudio 3 qPCR

-Absolute Q dPCR
+- Absolute Q dPCR

-Chai qPCR
+- Chai qPCR

-Thermocyclers
+- Thermocyclers

-Vortexers
+- Vortexers

-Computers
+- Computers

-Access to the UF Supercomputer
+- Access to the UF Supercomputer

 We use a custom in-house deveveloped scheduling app to track equipment usage on different proejcts.
 This allows students to "book" equipment so that we have coordination between all our different projects.
 This also allows us to track effort by students on different projects, so that we can give them proper credit and recognition.
 [Lab Equipment Scheduling App](https://ufduttonlab.github.io/lab-scheduler/)